 But what happens when you are charged or convicted of a crime and you hold multiple licenses in the same state or you hold multiple licenses across states and want to renew your California license(s)?

 The answer is the same: your criminal history will become immediately visible to your California licensing board(s) and will trigger board investigations.
 Even more damaging, a disciplinary action by one licensing board will trigger an avalanche of subsequent disciplinary actions by another board for those holding multiple licenses in the same state or even across state boundaries.
+There is no statute of limitation for the filing of a disciplinary action by a California licensing board.

 A case in point: